-MTD for VAT became compulsory for most VAT registered businesses from the start of their first VAT period which commenced on or after 1 April 2019.
+MTD for VAT became compulsory for all remaining VAT registered businesses from the start of their first VAT period which commenced on or after 1 April 2022.
+Businesses which become VAT registered must enter the MTD regime immediately with their first VAT return.